A different way to work with pain.

 Microcurrent Point Stimulation (MPS) is a gentle, targeted, non-invasive approach that uses a very low-level DC electrical current applied to specific points on the body.

-I use Dolphin Neurostim® devices to work directly with the nervous system—helping calm the body’s natural fight-or-flight response so muscles, tissues, and fascia can begin to release more easily.
+I use Dolphin Neurostim® devices to work directly with the nervous system—helping calm the body’s fight-or-flight response so muscles, tissues, and fascia can begin to release more easily.

-When the body has been under prolonged stress—whether from injury, overuse, or just the pace of life—it can stay in a protective state.
+When the body has been under prolonged stress—whether from injury, overuse, or the pace of life—it can stay in a protective state.

 As this happens, many people notice less tension, improved movement, and a sense that their body isn’t holding on in the same way.